DevConGalaxy/DevConGalaxy.github.io/src/assets/tutorials/weather-bot/weather-bot.md

 On the `Trainer/Intents` page, click on the `Add intent` button to create an intent labelled `greetings` with the description “User greets the bot”.
 Leave the `User prompt` field empty.

-<aside class="warning">The label can only contains lowercase letters, numbers, hyphens without spaces.
+<aside class="warning"><b>Attention:</b> The label can only contains lowercase letters, numbers, hyphens without spaces.
 It also cannot start or end with a hyphen.</aside>

 The `Training phrases` lists all the phrases used to train your bot.
 Enter here what you believe your user may ask the bot.
 Here, fill in the phrase “Hello bot.” and then press `enter`.
 Click the button `Save`.